 See Diagram: The Creative Activity of God in Part II of this website for an illustration of this point.
 The beginning of God’s creating was an act of will, not of mind.
 The formation of the perfectly formless beginning of Creation was an act of mind, which became active in response to the perception in God of the beginning of His Creation.
 In the beginning, Creation was in the condition of perfectly formless potential (Genesis 1:1-2), anticipating the formative imprint of God’s word (Genesis 1:3-27), which can only have been spoken after He had become aware, as illustrated in the Diagram and as explained in the following passages.

-Although blatantly incoherent even at this modest level of description, such a populous scheme of divinity should by any normal and universally acceptable standard of rational analysis yield a total count of three personal gods.
-However, Christian thinkers do not feel bound by any such rational standard, and so they flatly deny the existence of three personal gods while at the same time insisting upon the existence of three distinct Divine persons each of whom is God.
-They do so because to do otherwise would be to confirm Christianity as a polytheistic and hence pagan religion, and presumably because mule-headed denial of the obvious is the course they find most acceptable when faced with the distressingly insoluble incoherence of their own beliefs.
+Such a populous scheme of divinity should by any normal and universally acceptable standard of rational analysis yield a total count of three personal gods.
+However, Christian thinkers do not feel bound by any such rational standard and so they flatly deny the existence of three personal gods while at the same time insisting upon the existence of three distinct Divine persons each of whom is God.
+They do so because to do otherwise would be to confirm Christianity as a polytheistic and hence pagan religion and presumably because mule-headed denial of the obvious is the course they find most acceptable when faced with the distressingly insoluble incoherence of their own beliefs.

-For an excellent and highly readable summary of the most important Christian beliefs, and the Jewish attempts to refute them, I would recommend Daniel Lasker’s Jewish Philosophical Polemics Against Christianity In The Middle Ages, published by The Litmann Library of Jewish Civilisation 2007.
+If the reader is interested in the refutation of Christianity, then I would recommend to them my Refutation of Christianity published on www.exodus-314.com.
+Also, for an excellent and highly readable summary of the most important Christian beliefs and the unsuccessful Jewish attempts to refute them I would recommend Daniel Lasker’s Jewish Philosophical Polemics Against Christianity In The Middle Ages, published by The Litmann Library of Jewish Civilisation 2007.